 Nitrogen in water is measured as the common form nitrate (NO3-) that is dissolved in water and readily absorbed by photosynthesizers, such as algae.
 The common form of phosphorus measured is phosphate (PO43-), which is strongly attracted to sediment particles as well as dissolved in water.
 In excess amounts, both nutrients can cause an increase in aquatic plant growth (Figure 1) that can disrupt the light, temperature, and oxygen levels in the water below, which leads to eutrophication and hypoxia (low dissolved oxygen in water), forming a “dead zone” of no biological activity.
 Sources of nitrates and phosphorus include wastewater treatment plants, runoff from fertilized lawns and agricultural lands, faulty septic systems, animal manure runoff, and industrial waste discharge.

 Principles: Nitrate and phosphate concentrations can be measured in water samples using known chemical reagents that cause the sample to change color when in the presence of a specific nutrient, with increasing color intensity indicating an increased concentration of the nutrient.
 To ensure release of any phosphate molecules that are bonded to sediments in the water, phosphorus samples are digested chemically and with heat to release phosphate bonds for a measure of total phosphate in the sample.

+The reagent used for analyzing nitrate is a modification of the Cadmium Reduction Method, using gentisic acid in place of 1-naphthylamine.
+The necessary cadmium, sulfanilic acid, and gentisic acid have been combined into a single stable powder called NitraVer 5.
+The cadmium metal is used to reduce nitrates (NO3-) to nitrites (NO2-) (reaction 1).

+NO3- + Cd +2H+ → NO2- + Cd2+ + H2O

+NO2- + sulfanilic acid + 2H+ → HO3S + diazonium salt

+diazonium salt + gentisic acid → amber-colored species

+Next, the nitrite ions react in an acidic medium with sulfanilic acid to form an intermediate diazonium salt, which forms an amber color when coupled with gentisic acid.

+Organic phosphates in the sample are converted to orthophosphates through hydrolysis achieved by mixing samples with potassium persulfate and heating in a COD reactor with acid and persulfate.
+The COD reactor is an instrument for incubating glassware (up to 25 vials at one time) containing hazardous ingredients at high temperatures.

+Orthophosphates can then react with sodium molybdate in an acid medium to produce a mixed phosphate/molybdate complex.

+12MoO3 + H2PO4- → H2PMo12O40

+Ascorbic acid is used to reduce the complex causing an intense molybdenum blue color.
+Potassium pyrosulfate, ascorbic acid, and sodium molybdate are contained in one stable powder reagent, PhosVer 3.

+reduction

+H2PMo12O40 ------------------> blue-colored species

+ascorbic acid

-To quantify the color intensity produced by the reagent, a spectrophotometer is used to measure the specific wavelength of light that corresponds with each color caused by the nutrients and their reagents (nitrates green; phosphates blue).
-The spectrophotometer then sends a beam of light through each sample to measure the amount of that light that is absorbed by the color (absorbance).
+To quantify the color intensity produced by the reagent, a spectrophotometer is used to measure the specific wavelength of light that corresponds with each color caused by the nutrients and their reagents (nitrates, green; phosphates, blue).
+The spectrophotometer then sends a beam of light through each sample to measure the amount of light absorbed by the color (absorbance).
 The darker the color, the higher the absorbance.
-The spectrophotometer then converts the absorbance to a displayed nutrient concentration (mg/l) based on known concentration assays.-) to nitrites (NO2-
+The spectrophotometer then converts the absorbance to a displayed nutrient concentration (mg/l) based on known concentration assays.

 Procedure: